How our plans make life easier and your product better

 Affiliates focused on the long game always want to know how to turn good coaches into stellar coaches because they understand that coaching is the real product they’re selling.

 Our response to How do I do coaching development? is that there’s no one right way to start or run a coaching development program.
 Building better coaches doesn’t happen as the result of one thing.
 It’s a combination of several ingredients, but exploring these questions can help get you on the right track:

 - Do you have a clear company vision and value structure that all the coaches are aware of and have bought into?
 Your team should know and share your beliefs.
 Do they know why you opened a facility?
-Do the coaches share your ‘why’?
-Do they believe in genuine CrossFit?
+Do the coaches share your ‘why,’ purpose, or reason for showing up?
+Is what’s meaningful to you meaningful to them?
+Do they believe in your vision?
+Or genuine CrossFit?
 The goal is to hire people who share your values, people who believe what you believe and want to give their energy to co-creating that vision.
 We often ask ourselves What’s the new normal we want to create?
 And then check-in to see if our coaches are onboard with creating that reality.